nelix/babel-plugin-react-error-catcher/README.md

 # babel-plugin-react-error-catcher

+> Feel free to try to break this, submit issues and pull requests, and/or request features!

 Automatically adds a decorator to React components.
 Accepts a single argument, a path to some module for error reporting, and if there's an error, it will catch it and pass it to the reporter.
 The reporter can be either of the following:

   * ReactComponent that may use the props below to render a message